Obliquebanded leafroller (Choristoneura rosaceana)

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

 - Bacillus thuringiensis kurstaki (Bt)-Some formulations are OMRI-listed for organic use.
+For use on blackberry only.

 - insecticidal soap-Some formulations are OMRI-listed for organic use.